On thermalization of two-level quantum systems: Form of thermalizing Hamiltonian

+It would have been useful to have a dynamical version of the pin map, whose Kraus operators are given in equation (\ref{k2}).
+This would then give rise to a master equation corresponding to pin map, and thereby, for thermalization.
+In the absence of such a dynamical version in general, we now look at the optical master equation to come up with one possible dynamical version of the Kraus operators in equation (\ref{k2}).

-We choose the following quantum optical master equation which corresponds to a qubit interacting with a bosonic thermal bath under Markovian conditions.
+We choose the following Markovian master equation (quantum optical master equation) which corresponds to a qubit interacting with a bosonic thermal bath under Markovian conditions.

-Here, $N=(\exp\frac{E(\omega)}{k_B T}-1)^{-1}$ is the Planck distribution. $k_B$ is the Boltzmann constant, $T$ is temperature and $E(\omega)$ is the energy at frequency $\omega$. $\gamma_0$ is the spontaneous emission rate of the bath and $\gamma = \gamma_0 (2N+1)$ is the total emission rate (including thermally induced emission and absorption processes).
+Here, $N=(\exp\frac{E(\omega)}{k_B T}-1)^{-1}$ is the Planck distribution, $k_B$ is the Boltzmann constant, $T$ is temperature of the heat bath and $E(\omega)=\hbar\omega$ is the energy of the system at frequency $\omega$. $\gamma_0$ is the spontaneous emission rate of the bath, and $\gamma = \gamma_0 (2N+1)$ is the total emission rate (including thermally induced emission and absorption processes).
 Here we have neglected the free evolution part.
 For more details, refer to \cite{text1}.